 We'll explain the benefits and drawbacks of each stroller, as well as the differences between the two, like product specifications, configurations, foldability and car seat compatibility.

 First, let's take a look at the VISTA and City Select.

 The UPPAbaby VISTA offers plenty of flexibility.
 With a dozen configurations, use it with up to two stroller seats, two infant car seats or two bassinets (one bassinet is included with your purchase of the single stroller).
 Among the stroller's features are all-wheel suspension, a flat seat recline and an oversized storage basket accommodating up to 30 pounds.

 Kids can face you, face each other or face the world in the Baby Jogger City Select, the convertible stroller with 16 seating combinations.
 Its features include a patented quick-fold technology, front-wheel suspension and a hand-operated parking brake.

-In 2017, Baby Jogger began offering two versions of this stroller, the City Select and the upgraded City Select LUX.
+Another stroller to consider: Baby Jogger's City Select LUX, which features a smaller fold, better maneuverability and a bench seat accessory.
 Learn more in this Baby Jogger City Select vs. City Select LUX comparison.

 The VISTA costs more than $350 more than the City Select but comes with several accessories, including a bassinet that's approved for overnight use.

 The second seat is sold separately for both strollers.
-Additional accessories also may be needed: Upper and/or lower adapters are required to use an infant car seat or bassinet with the VISTA in double mode, while parents purchasing the City Select may want to purchase bumper bars.
+Additional accessories also may be needed: Upper and/or lower adapters are required to use an infant car seat or bassinet with the VISTA in double mode, while parents purchasing the City Select may want to purchase additional accessories like bumper bars.